 - If negotiations cannot be achieved by the methods described then seek to have financial issues resolved by arbitration which can deal with such issues speedily and with minimal cost;

 - If all else fails and if your partner does not wish to proceed by way of negotiation or arbitration institute proceedings in the Family Court.
 Ensure that you have proper legal advice and assistance prior to the institution of such proceedings.

-Prior to taking the final step to separate from your relationship make sure that you obtain legal advice on the financial and emotional issues affecting both yourself, your partner and the children.
+Prior to taking the final step to separate from your relationship make sure that you obtain legal advice from a good Separation lawyer on the financial and emotional issues affecting both yourself, your partner and the children.

 Tags: de facto separation qld, declaration of separation, divorce application, divorce lawyers brisbane, Family Court, having an affair, legal advice, marriage separation process, marriage separation process in Australia, separation, separation agreement qld, separation agreement template qld, separation and divorce, separation lawyer, separation lawyers, Separation lawyers Brisbane